tykotech/cherryFork/docs/branching-strategy.md

 # 🌿 Branching Strategy

-Cherry Studio follows a structured branching strategy to maintain code quality and streamline the development process:
+TykoTech Fork follows a structured branching strategy to maintain code quality and streamline the development process:

 ## Main Branches